apache/beam/website/www/site/content/en/documentation/sdks/python-pipeline-dependencies.md

        --prebuild_sdk_container_engine <execution_environment>
 2. To pass a base image for pre-building dependencies, enable this flag.
 If not, apache beam's base image would be used.

-       --prebuild_sdk_container_base_image <location_to_base_image>
+       --sdk_container_image <location_to_base_image>
-3. To push the container image, pre-built locally with `local_docker` , to a remote repository(eg: docker registry), provide URL to the docker registry by passing
+3. To push the container image, pre-built locally with `local_docker` , to a remote repository(eg: docker registry), provide URL to the remote registry by passing

        --docker_registry_push_url <IMAGE_URL>
-> To use Docker, the `--prebuild_sdk_container_base_image` should be compatible with Apache Beam Runner.
+> To use Docker, the `--sdk_container_image` should be compatible with Apache Beam Runner.
 Please follow the [instructions](https://beam.apache.org/documentation/runtime/environments/#building-and-pushing-custom-containers) on how to build a base container image compatible with Apache Beam.

-**NOTE**: For now, this feature is available only for the `Dataflow`.
+**NOTE**: This feature is available only for the `DataflowRunner`.